Agricultural revolution pt 1: The Neolithic

 This way of life would last for about 12.000 years.

-Human revolution pt 2: The British and Industrialization
+Agricultural revolution pt 2: The British and Industrialization

 The second agricultural revolution, also known as the British Agricultural revolution started in Britain in the mid 17th century.
-It was caused by a number of improvements such as better ploughs and crop rotation, that while seemingly small, caused great changes when coupled with an increase in workforce and changes in policies from many small farms to few large farms.
+It was caused by a number of improvements such as better plows and crop rotation, that while seemingly small, caused great changes when coupled with an increase in workforce and changes in policies from many small farms to few large farms.

 Britain’s food production rose rapidly to be the highest in the world and as a result its population grew greatly from 5.5 million people in England and Wales in the early 18th century to 32 million during the 19th century.
 This population boom was especially prevalent in the larger cities.
 The increase of people living in urban areas laid the foundation of The Industrial Revolution.